croz-ltd/klokwrk-project/support/documentation/article/debugging-gradle-from-idea/debugging-gradle-from-idea.md

 ### Debugging Gradle scripts
 Debugging your own Gradle scripts is seamless.
 Put a breakpoint in the script, and run the desired Gradle task in debug mode.

 In the following picture, we are using the main [build.gradle](../../../../build.gradle) script from Klokwrk.
-We have a breakpoint in the `repositories` configuration section.
-As configuration sections execute during Gradle's configuration phase, we can run any Gradle task to stop at the breakpoint.
-For starting a task, right-click on it from IDEA's
-`"Gradle tool window"` and select `"Debug"` action.
+As our breakpoint will be hit during Gradle's configuration phase, we can run any Gradle task to stop at that concrete breakpoint.
+For starting a task, right-click on it from IDEA's `"Gradle tool window"` and select `"Debug"` action.

 ![Image 2 - Debugging custom Gradle scripts](images/02-debugging-custom-gradle-scripts.jpg "Image 2 - Debugging custom Gradle scripts") <br/>
 *Image 2 - Debugging custom Gradle scripts*